-This sweet lawn flower has spoon-shaped leaves that stay green all year round, the yellow-centered white petalled daisy is named the Day’s Eye, as it follows the sun’s trajectory throughout the day opening its petals at sunrise and closing them when the sun goes down or it rains.
+This sweet lawn flower has spoon-shaped leaves that stay green all year round, the yellow-centered white-petalled daisy is called the Day’s Eye.
+It’s little face follows the sun’s trajectory throughout the day opening its petals at sunrise and closing them when the sun goes down or it rains.

 Forget-me-not (Myosotis arvesis)

 Also known as Field Forget-me-not, the familiar blue-flowered plant has downy greyish leaves that form a rosette appearing at the beginning of the year, the flowers will then start to open in early April lasting right through to Summer.
 Once it starts to bloom the tiny flowers attract hoverflies and small solitary bees.

 Dandelion (Taraxacum officinale)